dsu-cs/csc702_fall2025/Expanded_Attention/Adam_Mike/README.md

-There's some prelim work in model.py, but the project is in the .ipynb.
+There's some preliminary work here, but the project is in ../Mike_Adam.